 Operations and maintenance agreement

-An operations and maintenance (O&M) agreement was concluded with the O&M contractor.
+An O&M agreement was concluded with the O&M contractor.

 Engineering, procurement and construction contract